justinethier/cyclone-bootstrap/README.md

 - If you are building on a platform that requires special compiler commands, such as a Raspberry Pi, copy the appropriate `Makefile.config.X` file to `Makefile.config` before doing a build.

-At the moment, Cyclone has only been tested on Linux using GCC.
+At the moment, Cyclone has been tested on Linux using GCC and on FreeBSD 12 with clang 6.0.1.
 Other platforms may be added in the future.

 Documentation
 -------------